- General Questions

 3. Student Covenant (student signature needed)

-4. Permissions and Liability Release (parent/adult student signature needed)
+4. Permissions & Liability, and Medical Releases (parent/ student signatures needed)

 Where do I send my completed SSI-MN confirmation packet?